-ARTICLE 31.
+ARTICLE 33.
 NO THIRD-PARTY RIGHTS

 This Agreement and the rights and obligations created by it are intended for the sole benefit of the OAG and the Provider.
 No third party to this Agreement, including the victims served by the Provider, have any rights under this Agreement.
-No third party may rely upon this Agreement or the rights and representations created by it for any purpose.
+No third party may rely upon this Agreement, or the rights and representations created by it for any purpose.

-ARTICLE 32.
+ARTICLE 34.
 ADMINISTRATION OF AGREEMENT

 All approvals referenced in this Agreement must be obtained from the parties' contract administrators or their designees.
-The OAG's contract administrator is Christina F. Harris, Chief, Bureau of Advocacy and Grants Management.
 All notices must be given to the parties' contract administrators respectively.